jungi-php/framework-extra-bundle/README.md

 JungiFrameworkExtraBundle
 =========================

-Like SensioFrameworkExtraBundle this bundle adds extra features on top of existing ones in the Symfony FrameworkBundle.
+Just like the SensioFrameworkExtraBundle this bundle adds extra features on top of existing in the Symfony FrameworkBundle.

 [![Build Status](https://img.shields.io/travis/piku235/JungiFrameworkExtraBundle/master.svg?style=flat-square)](https://travis-ci.org/piku235/JungiFrameworkExtraBundle)

 Includes:
 * Annotations: RequestBody, ResponseBody,
-* Entity responses - normal responses with converted entity
+* Entity responses - a normal response with the converted entity to text format

 ### Quick insight